keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/index.md

 ---

 *To configure your first Generic Extractor, follow our [tutorial](/extend/generic-extractor/tutorial/).*
-*Use our [Parameter Map](/extend/generic-extractor/map/) to help you navigate among various configuration options.*
+*Use [Parameter Map](/extend/generic-extractor/map/) to help you navigate among various configuration options.*

 Unless the API you want to extract from is completely public, you need an authentication and possibly also an authorization method.